glest/glest-source/INSTALL.md

 try removing CMakeCache.txt and rebuilding.

 **Note:** The majority of the game data is not installed during the steps above.
-The files from the zetaglest-data repo must be copied into CMAKE_INSTALL_PREFIX/share/zetaglest, or specify an existing path to data by adding this option to cmake:
+The files from the glest-data repo must be copied into CMAKE_INSTALL_PREFIX/share/glest, or specify an existing path to data by adding this option to cmake:

     `-DINSTALL_DIR_DATA=<absolute-path-to-data>`

-(data packages will be created soon -andy5995 2018-09-16)

 #### Uninstalling